-Civil Practice Clinic (3 to 4 cr.)
+Civil Practice Clinic (3-4 cr.)
 DN808

-P: Completion of 45 credit hours and completion of or enrollment in Professional Responsibility (DN861).
-Students represent clients in a variety of civil maters.
-These include domestic cases, such as dissolution of marriage, custody, support, paternity and domestic violence; housing controversies; consumer problems; challenges to administrative decisions of state and federal agencies; and a variety of other general civil problems.
-Conducted under supervision of clinical faculty, but students are responsible for all aspects of representation, including presentations in court and administrative hearings.
+P: Completion of two-thirds of credit hours required for graduation and completion of or enrollment in Professional Responsibility (DN861).
+Selected students represent real clients in civil matters such as domestic disputes, housing controversies, consumer problems, and issues of medical coverage and life planning for the elderly and the needy.
+Conducted under supervision of faculty, but students are responsible for all aspects of representation, including presentations in court and administrative hearings.
 Quigley, Wolf

-Disability Clinic (2 cr.)
-DN808 P: Completion of required first-year courses.
-Students interview, counsel and represent persons with disabilities under faculty supervision.
-Typical legal problems presented include eligibility for Social Security Disability benefits and Medicaid, living wills, appointment of health care representatives, power of attorney, access to health care, rights to privacy and confidentiality.
+Civil Practice Disability Clinic (2 cr.)
+DN808 P: Completion of required basic-level courses.
+Students interview and counsel persons suffering from disabilities such as Alzheimer's disease and AIDS.
+Typical legal problems include wills, living wills, appointment of health care representatives, powers of attorney, insurance coverage, access to health care, rights to privacy and confidentiality.
 Orr

-Criminal Defense Clinic (3 to 4 cr.)
-DN808 P: Completion of 45 credit hours and Criminal Law (DN533), and completion of or enrollment in Professional Responsibility (DN861), Evidence (DN632), and Criminal Procedure I (DN702).
-Students represent clients in criminal cases involving a variety of misdemeanor or Class D felony charges.
-Conducted under supervision of clinical faculty, students are responsible for all aspects of representation, including presentations in court.
-Hardy, McDawell
+Criminal Defense Clinic (3-4 cr.)
+DN808 P: Completion of two-thirds of credit hours required for graduation and completion of or enrollment in Professional Responsibility (DN861), and completion of or enrollment in Evidence (DN632), and Criminal Procedure I (DN702).
+Selected students represent real clients in criminal cases involving a variety of misdemeanors or Class D felony charges.
+Conducted under supervision of faculty, but students are responsible for all aspects of representation, including presentations in court.
+Hardy, McDowell